The next building skills workshop will be held April 23-27, 2018

 CRUCIAL Orientation Info

-Important Liability Waiver - Read before entering: Please be aware that Turtle Island Preserve is NOT LIABLE for your safety, health or any impairment of it.
+ATTENTION ALL VISITORS: Read Before Entering - Be aware that Turtle Island Preserve is NOT LIABLE for your safety, health or any impairment of it.
 Enter at your own risk.
-Your presence represents your acknowledgement that you accept full liability for any damage to your person or property.
-This applies to everyone on the property or associated with Turtle Island Preserve.
+Your presence represents your acknowledgement that you accept full liability for any damage to you/your children’s person or property.
+This applies to everyone on the premises or associated with Turtle Island Preserve programs.